-FAQAbout CBD, Delta-8 THC, Our Policies, & More
+FAQsAbout Delta-8 and Delta-9 THC, CBD, Mushrooms, Our Policies, & More

 Frequently Asked Questions

-We know you may have questions about our products, no matter where you’re at in the buying phase.
-As a result, we want to make sure you have all your questions answered.
-Whether you have a question about hemp, any hemp compound, our policies or practice, or anything in between, we likely have the answer below.
+We know you may have questions, no matter where you’re at in the buying phase.
+Whether you have a question about our products, policies, practices, or anything else, we likely have the answer below!

 What is CBD?

 CBD, or cannabidiol, is one of the 100+ cannabinoids found within the cannabis plant family, including marijuana and hemp.
 One of the most researched and well-known cannabinoids, CBD has been making quite a stir over the last few years.

 Found most abundantly in hemp, CBD is most often used to promote general wellness and reduce certain symptoms, though it affects everyone differently.
 Overall, it appears to help improve certain aspects of our lives.

 It’s important to stress that while CBD exhibits properties demonstrated in clinical trials, we don’t make any medical claims regarding the cannabinoid.
 We provide hemp-derived products that our users enjoy tremendously!

 Do I need a medical marijuana card to buy your products?

 No, you do not need a doctor’s prescription or marijuana card to use CBD products or other hemp derivatives, as CBD and these other compounds are not drugs.
 You’re not required, but there are some states where doctors are legally able to recommend CBD or another hemp compound to patients for certain conditions.
 In order to purchase CBD or other hemp-derived products online, you must simply be an adult aged 18 years or older, and when shopping through us, must live in the United States.